 Please feel free to comment on this post or contact me here or on my Instagram and we can talk all things 'the pill'.

 Getting in the recommended daily intake of vegetables can be a challenge, especially when our meals tend to be based around carbs or meat.
 Time also seems to be another reason people seem to fall shy of a good amount of veg per day.
 But vegetables are so good for our bodies that we really should make it a priority not just to meet these recommendations, but to exceed them!

 I know that our busy lives make this more than a challenge, but if you can even get just one or two extra serves of veg in a day, your body will love you for it.
 Here’s four easy ways to get in that extra veg.

 As promised in my initial kombucha posts, the time has now come to write about flavoring this amazing beverage!
-Flavoring kombucha is easy – you just add the flavor at the same time as bottling and leave the bottles out of the fridge for about a week before refrigerating.
+Flavoring kombucha is easy – you just add the flavor at the same time as bottling and leave the bottles out of the fridge for 7-14 days before enjoying over some ice.
 I have tried a few different flavors and techniques to flavoring so here they are…

 You’ve made your first batch of delicious, nutritious, warming bone broth.
 You’ve divided it up into smaller portions, ready to be used for… um.
 Okay so you don’t know what to use your bone broth in.
 That’s okay, because I’m here to help (Georgia saves the day yet again!).

 Taking your health back into your own hands is an achievement on its own.
 For whatever reason, you have decided that you should ditch the dirty habits and start working on yourself inside and out, and that is amazing!

 Getting started can be the hardest part… there are so many little things that go through your head like do you need to do a diet?
 Can you really live without three coffee’s a day or even worse, chocolate?
 Its winter and no one wants to get out of bed early to exercise when its stupidly cold, so how am I meant to?!